2021/22 Postgraduate Fee

 Please note that all students commencing on one of the above Allied Health Profession courses marked * from September 2019 onwards, will also be liable for additional fees for pre-placement costs.
-The 2020/21 total fee of £165.91 includes the cost of the name badge, uniform, health clearance check and PVG.
-Students studying on MSc Art Psychotherapy and MSc Music Therapy will be required to £65 only (PVG + Badge).
+The total fee includes the cost of the name badge, uniform and health clearance check.

 Postgraduate Fees - Part Time Study

 |Course||Scot/UK/ROI||Scot/UK/ROI Dissertation||International||International Dissertation|

 |Accounting and Finance MSc with CIMA||£835 per 20 credit module||£1,250||£1900 per 20 credit module||£3,100|